AbduMalekBenIssa/uride-hackathon-demo/README.md

-# URide - University Ridesharing Platform
+# URide - University Ridesharing Platform (Hackathon Project)

+**Note:** This project was developed as part of a hackathon.
+The core features like authentication, chat, and ride management currently use **simulated, in-memory data** for demonstration purposes.
+The integrations described below (Firebase, Google Maps) represent the intended architecture or future development goals.

 URide is a modern ridesharing platform designed specifically for university students.
 It connects drivers and riders within the university community, helps organize community events, and promotes sustainable transportation options.